 Eileen also holds Non-Executive Director roles within the third and public sectors: Big Lottery Fund NI, Health and Care Professions Council and Southern Health and Social Care Trust.

 Eileen runs her own business, Strictly Boardroom and is a consultant, facilitator and trainer on best practice governance throughout Ireland and the UK.
 She has an MSc in Management and Corporate Governance and an IoD Diploma in Company Direction.

 Eileen was winner of the Chairperson of the Year Award at the CO3 Leadership Awards in 2015.

 Read more about Eileen in Me and My Job

 Carolyn Arnold MBE

-Carolyn has been an Age NI Trustee since 2010.
-Carolyn is Chair and Director of Age NI Enterprises Ltd (Commercial subsidiary of Age NI) and a member of the Nominations & Remunerations committee.
+Carolyn is Vice-Chair of Age NI and has been an Age NI Trustee since 2010.
+Carolyn is also Chair of the Nominations & Remunerations committee.

 Carolyn was formerly the Chair of Consultative Forum for 3 years (a group which works collaboratively with, and in support of Age NI and its purpose is to identify the needs and concerns of older people and communicate these to Age NI).